Adaptive Pairwise Weights for Temporal Credit Assignment: Pairwise Weights for Advantages

 Consider pairwise weights for computing $\hat{\Psi}^{\text{PWR}}(s_{0}, a_{0})$ that place weight only on the final transition, and zero weight on the noisy intermediate rewards, capturing the notion that the intermediate rewards are not influenced by the initial action choice.
 More specifically, we choose $f$ such that for any episode, $w_{0T} = 1$ and $w_{ij} = 0$ for other $i$ and $j$.
-Here we use $w_{ij}$ to denote $f(S_{i}, S_{j}, j - i)$ for brevity.
+The shorthand $w_{ij}$ denotes $f(S_{i}, S_{j}, j - i)$ for brevity.
 The expected parameterized reward sum for the initial state $s_{0}$ is

 If $v^{\text{PWR}}$ is correct, for any initial action $a_{0}$, the pairwise-weighted advantage is the same as the regular advantage: